dcts/xrd-domain-hunt/README.md

-# High Value Domain Hunter
+# Hunt High Value XRD.Domains

-This tool helps you find high value xrd domains.
+This tool helps you find high value XRD domains fast.
+How it works:

-## How It Works

 1. clone the repository and install dependencies with `npm install`
 2. Use ChatGPT to generate a list of 100 XRD domains as a list.
-You can use or modify the script shared below.
+You can use or modify the prmpt shared below.
 3. Input the list as an array of strings inside domains.json
-4. run `npm run start` to get the domains list
+4. run `npm run start` to check whether those domains are registered or available

-### Boilerplate ChatGPT prompt
+### PROMPT

-Note: Adapt the prompt to your liking, a good way might be to add a topic like or industry (e.g. "health", "music") to get more niche domains.
-General tips:
-- provide example increases quality
-- "codeonly" returns only the code
-- provide as much context as possible

-**PROMPT**

 ```txt
 XRD Domains just launched their domain feature on the radix DLT.
 Your task is to generate a list of high value domains, with the intention to buy those domains, and sell for a profit in the future.
 Be sure to grab high value domains that have value particularly in the blockchain space, but also in general.
 The domains always end with ".xrd".
 For example: